koenvervloesem/digispark_blink_platformio/README.rst

   pio run

-Upload the code to the Digispark with:
+Build and upload the code to the Digispark with:

 .. code-block:: shell